yasserhcn/MinCPT/docs/syntax.md

 - `--no-build` : doesn't build the file

 **important notes**:<br>
 - you *must* specify the filename as the first argument when using other arguments
+- include path *must* end with the folder `include` (temporary)
+- library paths *must* end with the folder `library` (temporary)
 - the program automatically builds the file if `--no-build` or `--build` isn't used

+  (temporary) : means that they're currently required to be used but are planned to be changed

 ## good practices
 - it's best to specify the language first, then the files, and then after that the language version